-The second year of being with the Kirin Tor was far more exciting than the first.
-I began practicing with simple arcane and frost magical techniques, each one slowly building on the last until I was able to create ice formations using nothing more than the moisture in the air.
+The second year of the Udiria Academy was far more exciting than the first.
+I started practicing with simple magical techniques, each one slowly building on the last until I was able to create ice formations using nothing more than the moisture in the air.
 I excelled at the use of magic, but I was not studied and performed poorly when it came time for written exams.

-I was also, if I might say, rather handsome and had recently turned fifteen.
-I was developing a very powerful interest in the women of Stormwind.
-I can assure you that being young, handsome, and wealthy, is a terrible concoction for a young man in a city that was looking to rebuild its population.
+I was also, if I might say, rather handsome.
+I had recently turned fifteen.
+I was developing a very powerful interest in the women of Stonehaven.
+I can assure you that being young, handsome, and wealthy, was a terrible concoction for a young man in a city that was looking to rebuild its population.
 There were many young women who wanted to study with me, go to eat with me, visit me at the mansion, and so on and so forth.
+Many of their own parents encouraged the behavior.
+I was quite a catch, and the age of bonding in Stonehaven was just sixteen.

 I accepted a great many of their requests.

-I think Appleon had trouble adjusting to the fact that so many young women wanted to spend time with me, but he soon learned that this benefited him as well.
+I think Appoleon had trouble adjusting to the fact that so many young women wanted to spend time with me, but he soon learned that this benefited him as well.
 I was able to arrange a great many study sessions with two friends instead of one.
 On such evenings, Appoleon’s bright attitude and hilarious personality made him the star of the show.
+Often, I would discover that by the end of the evening, when the charm of money and power had faded, Appoleon had all the attention.

-While Appleon did not have magic on his side, he did have the power of the light.
-He had sought the path to becoming a blacksmith when he had arrived in Stormwind, and his apprenticeship there had put him in with the right crowd.
-He told us stories of meeting the Paladins and Clerics that came through the Old Town district, and then proudly told us of the day he had been asked to join one of the paladins in the Order of the Silver Hand as an apprentice.
+While Appleon did not have magic on his side, he did have the power of the crystals.
+He had sought the path to becoming a blacksmith when he had arrived in Stonehaven, and his apprenticeship there had put him in with the right crowd.
+He told us stories of meeting the mighty paladins that came through the city, and then proudly told us of the day he had been asked to join ranks with the Order of the Crystal Blades, as an apprentice.

-At first I had been excited for Appleon, but then I realized that this meant Appleon would be returning to Lordaeron in the north.
-Appleon’s father had just secured a job as an Alchemist professor in the Mage Quarter and would be staying for the foreseeable future.
-I had just assumed this meant Appleon would be staying too.
+At first I had been excited for Appleon, but then I realized that this meant Appoleon would be returning to the Northern Kingdoms.
+Appoleon’s father had just secured a job as an Alchemist professor in Stonehaven, and he would be staying for the foreseeable future.
+I had just assumed this meant Appoleon would be staying too.

 “I don’t want you to go,” I said when we met again the day after his announcement.

 He laughed; an honest laugh like I might hear from Uncle Maron.
 “You old softie, you know I should do this.
 It’s a big chance for me.
-You’re going to be a powerful mage some day.
-I am going to be right beside you with my holy mace.”
+You’re going to be a powerful magic user some day.
+I am going to be right beside you with my crystal-infused mace.”

 I frowned.
 “You know we may never see each other again.”

-Appleon didn’t respond for a moment, clearly giving this thought consideration, but ultimately he shook his head with rejection.
-“I think we’ll see each other again soon.”
+Appoleon didn’t respond for a moment, clearly giving this thought consideration, but ultimately he shook his head with rejection.
+“Nah, we’ll see each other again.”

 “What makes you say that?”